mjg123/mjg123.github.io/_posts/2017-10-10-FnProject-Flow-101.md

 - fdk-java
 ---

+NB: this post was updated 8/1/18 to account for: changed image names, "hot" invocation is now on by default.

 [FnProject](http://fnproject.io) is out **now**.
 [Chad Arimura](https://twitter.com/chadarimura/) explained the motivation and structure of the project in a good amount of detail [in his recent post](https://twitter.com/chadarimura/status/917706536759234560), with one of the major components being **Fn Flow**.
 Flow allows developers to build high-level workflows of functions with some notable features:

   - Flexible model of function composition.
 Sequencing, fan out/in, retries, error-handling and more.